envoyproxy/gateway/docs/latest/design/ratelimit.md

         - type: ExtensionRef
           extensionRef:
             group: gateway.envoyproxy.io
-            kind: RateLimit
+            kind: RateLimitFilter
             name: ratelimit-per-user
       backendRefs:
         - name: backend
           port: 3000
 ```

+## Design Decisions

-* The initial design uses an Extension filter to apply the Rate Limiting functionality on a specific HTTPRoute.
+* The initial design uses an Extension filter to apply the Rate Limit functionality on a specific HTTPRoute.
-This was preferred over the PolicyAttachment Extension mechanism, because it is unclear whether Rate Limiting
+This was preferred over the PolicyAttachment Extension mechanism, because it is unclear whether Rate Limit
 will be required to be enforced or overridden by the platform administrator or not.
+* The Rate limits are applied across all backends within a HTTPRoute, and are not applied per backend.